Schulwitz10/michaelschulwitz.github.io/README.md

-# michaelschulwitz.github.io
-Official author website for Michael Schulwitz Jr., children’s book writer and storyteller.
-Featuring books like Rocco’s Spooky Adventure and Birdie Birdie in the Sky.
+# Michael Schulwitz Jr. – Children's Author Website

+Welcome to the official website repo for Michael Schulwitz Jr., author of heartfelt and adventurous children's books.

+📚 Featured Titles:
+- **Rocco’s Spooky Adventure** – A brave raccoon explores the woods and finds friendship in a spooky cabin.
+- **Birdie Birdie in the Sky** – A silly rhyming tale of a little girl and her plump yellow bird friend.

+This site is hosted using GitHub Pages at: